backube/volsync/docs/usage/kopia/index.rst

      trigger:
        manual: restore-now
      kopia:
-       repository: kopia-config
+       # repository is optional when using sourceIdentity - auto-discovered from ReplicationSource if not specified
        destinationPVC: restored-data
        copyMethod: Direct
        # Use sourceIdentity to specify which backup source to restore from
        sourceIdentity:
          sourceName: mydata-backup
          sourceNamespace: default
-         # sourcePVCName and sourcePathOverride are optional - auto-discovered from ReplicationSource if not provided
+         # sourcePVCName, sourcePathOverride, and repository are optional - auto-discovered from ReplicationSource if not provided
        # Optionally use previous parameter to restore from older snapshots
        previous: 1  # Skip latest, use previous snapshot